 > combined = sineWave <> sineWaveR > concatenated = sineWave +++ sineWaveR

-is darker and less smooth than the one using +++
+is darker and less smooth than the one using +++.
+Basically what

 happens is that in the combined case the sine wave is drawn twice, once for